angelabkim/foofactors/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-**NOTE: This is a toy package created for expository purposes.
-It is not meant to actually be useful.
-If you want a package for factor handling, please see [forcats](https://cran.r-project.org/package=forcats).**
+This is a toy package created as a homework assignment using Jenny's [foofactors](https://github.com/jennybc/foofactors) as a template.
+It is not meant to be actually useful.
+Scroll below to see my two additions to Jenny's existing functions.

 ### foofactors